google/WebFundamentals/src/content/en/updates/2016/09/chrome-54-deprecations.md

 {% include "web/_shared/contributors/josephmedley.html" %}
 {% include "web/_shared/contributors/paulkinlan.html" %}

 In nearly every version of Chrome, we see a significant number of updates and improvements to the product, its performance, and also capabilities of the Web Platform.
-This article describes the deprecations and removals in Chrome 54, which is in beta as of Setempber 15.
+This article describes the deprecations and removals in Chrome 54, which is in beta as of September 15.
 This list is subject to change at any time.

 ## Disable navigations in the unload handler